 Opel blew the budget on Ms. Schiffer, because there’s certainly nothing left for anything else.
 You know, like production values, creativity, wit …

-Because if indeed my new Opel Astra is ‘a German‘, or indeed an approximation of Claudia Schiffer cast in metal, glass and thermoplastics, I think I’d appreciate some guidance as to what sort of life adjustments that would entail on a day-to-day basis.
+Because if indeed my new Opel Astra is ‘a German‘, or indeed an approximation of Claudia Schiffer cast in metal, glass and thermoplastics, I think I’d appreciate some guidance as to what sort of life adjustments that might entail on a day-to-day basis.
+I’m guessing there would be a few.

 [I’m leaving space here for you to insert a hilarious German stereotype of your own choosing.
 I couldn’t think of any and frankly I don’t see why I have to do all the work round here – especially on a Sunday…]